Billy Eardley: Career

 Eardley joined Burslem Port Vale in May 1894.
-In the 1894–95 season he only played nine games, but did score three goals.
+In the 1894–95 season he only played nine games but did score three goals.
 Two of his goals came against Newcastle United at St James' Park in a 2–1 win on 12 April.
 His other goal came eight days later, in an end-of-season 4–0 win over Crewe Alexandra at the Athletic Ground.
-He switched to Newcastle Swifts in the summer of 1895, but returned to Vale in September of that year.
-He still failed to become a first team regular, and claimed four goals in ten games in the 1895–96 season.
+He switched to Newcastle Swifts in the summer of 1895.
+He returned to Vale in September of that year.
+He still failed to become a first-team regular and claimed four goals in ten games in the 1895–96 season.
 The goals came in two braces against Darwen on 5 and 19 October.

 In August 1896, he moved on to Stoke.
 At Stoke, Eardley played ten matches under Horace Austerberry during the 1896–97 season, scoring once in a 2–1 victory against Preston North End at the Victoria Ground on 9 November 1896, and was released in January 1897.